Theory of Hole-Spin Qubits in Strained Germanium Quantum Dots: RESULTS

 \subsection{Rabi Frequency Estimates}

 In Sec.~\ref{sec:Rabi_calculations}, particularly in Eq.~(\ref{eq:H_EDSR}), we obtained general results for the EDSR Rabi frequency $f_R$ as a function of system parameters.
 In Fig.~\ref{fig:color_maps}, we now plot the dependence of the Rabi frequency on the dot radius $a_0$ and the vertical electric field $F_z$.
 In Fig.~\ref{fig:line_cut}, we further show a line-cut through this data, and a corresponding plot of $\tau_R=1/f_R$, representing the gate time for an $X_{2\pi}$ gate operation.
 Generally, we find that larger dots yield faster gate operations due to their smaller orbital energies.
 (We note that, for sufficiently large $a_0$, the perturbative methods used here become inaccurate.)
-To take an example, for a typical vertical field of 4.8~MV/m and effective dot radii in the range of 30-60~nm, Rabi frequencies can be of order 0.2~GHz, corresponding to a 5~ns gate time for an $X_\pi$ gate.
+To take an example, for a vertical field of $F_z=4.8$~MV/m, which is typical for some experiments but can be as large as 10~MV/m~\cite{delVecchio:2020}, and effective dot radii in the range of 30-60~nm \cite{Sammak2019,scappucci2018,Hendrickx2020}, Rabi frequencies can be of order 0.2~GHz, corresponding to a 5~ns gate time for an $X_\pi$ gate.
 Such fast gates are very promising for high-fidelity quantum gate operations.